 Emerging Adulthood (18 - 25 years)

-This stage is all about her stepping into independence and figuring out what kind of life she wants to build.
-It’s a time of exploration and making big decisions about careers, education, relationships, and where (or how) she wants to live.
-It often involves redefining or questioning the values she grew up with, as she shapes her own identity more fully.
-She is navigating dating, intimacy, and evolving relationships, while also juggling responsibilities like school, work, and finances.
+This stage is all about women stepping into independence and figuring out what kind of life they want to build.
+It’s a time of exploration and making big decisions about careers, education, relationships, and where (or how) they want to live.
+It often involves redefining or questioning the values they grew up with, as they shape their own identity more fully.
+It is a time when women are navigating dating, intimacy, and evolving relationships, while also juggling responsibilities like school, work, and finances.
 Leaving home and becoming financially independent can be exciting but also overwhelming.
 In therapy, the focus is usually on supporting confidence, emotional regulation, and healthy decision-making.
-It’s about helping her trust herself as she carves out her own path.
+It’s about helping women trust themselves as she carves out their own path.

 Finding Your Own Way…..